 The Houston-based energy company moves crude oil from rail cars to storage tanks and outgoing ships at its Portland terminal, but the company has been talking to city officials about adding new pipes to its facility in the Northwest Industrial Area.

-But neighbors and environmental groups have been distrustful of the company’s motives, suspecting that what it characterizes as efforts to diversity operations are actually a veiled attempt to expand fossil fuel handling at the site.
+Neighbors and environmental groups have been distrustful of the company’s motives, suspecting that what it characterizes as efforts to diversify operations are actually a veiled attempt to expand fossil fuel handling at the site.
 Portland city leaders have looked for ways to tighten oversight of Zenith, and project opponents are hoping the city can use its authority to stop Zenith’s crude oil operations.

 According to Zenith, the pipes would be used to handle renewable fuels like biodiesel and ethanol, as well as “a liquid intermediate that will be used to make adhesive for the manufacture of plywood and particle board.”

 “This project is not related to crude oil in any way,” the company’s project manager wrote twice in one letter to city officials.

 The pipes would have to cross NW Front Avenue to reach the McCall dock on the Willamette River, and that requires city approval.

 E-mails between the company and city officials suggest the liquid the company plans to pipe is methylene diphenyl diisocyanate, or MDI.
 That class of chemical can pose an inhalation hazard and has been documented to cause asthma and lung damage, according to the U.S. Environmental Protection Agency.